-Following the successful completion of the DRP proposal defense (which serves as the EdD comprehensive review), to be considered an active student, the student must be continuously registered for DRP credits each semester thereafter through the semester in which the student graduates.
+Following the successful completion of the DRP proposal defense, to be considered an active student, the student must be continuously registered for DRP credits each semester thereafter through the semester in which the student graduates.

 NOTE: As part of the EdD program all students complete five 1-credit DRP seminars (DSEP 8990) that provide foundational doctoral level research and writing skills to be applied in the development of their DRP proposals.